minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-rm.rst

 .. start-mc-idp-ldap-accesskey-rm-desc

-The :mc:`mc idp ldap accesskey-rm` deletes the specified access key from the local server.
+The :mc:`mc idp ldap accesskey rm` deletes the specified access key from the local server.

 .. end-mc-idp-ldap-accesskey-rm-desc